From this review, you’ll learn what are the best calculators for the SAT.

 It may not have a pretty screen, but it still allows you to display expressions and results as you would see them in your traditional math textbook.
 This is fantastic because it lets you hold the same conceptual framework throughout the problem-solving process.

-In other words, it allows you to work in a way that’s already familiar to you, so you don’t have to switch gears every time you encounter a new problem.
+It allows you to work in a way that’s already familiar to you, so you don’t have to switch gears every time you encounter a new problem.

 The calculator has over 280 functions for all areas of math and science.
 That’s more than enough you would need for a standardized test.